METHODS OF PRODUCING WATER FOR INJECTION

 Naturally, the Pure Steam, when condensed through a Double Tube Sheet condenser, meets the requirements of international pharmacopoeias for Water for Injection.
 The system can therefore provide a simultaneous production of Pure Steam and Water for Injection.

-BRAM-COR CPSG, Pure Steam Generator, produces dry and saturated steam: this steam, when condensed, meets USP requirements for Water for Injection (WFI) (see the relevant page on this site; see also pure-steam-generator.com).
+BRAM-COR CPSG, Pure Steam Generator, produces dry and saturated steam: this steam, when condensed, meets USP requirements for Water for Injection (WFI) (see the relevant page on this site).